Oenaville, Texas

 Oenaville is an unincorporated community in Bell County, in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 120 in 2000.
 It is located within the Killeen-Temple-Fort Hood metropolitan area.

-History

-Oenaville began when C.D.
-Johnson opened a store on Big Elm Creek in the late 1860s.
-A post office was established at Oenaville in 1872.
-Johnson named the community Oenaville most likely for Oena Griffin.
-The community had 150 residents served by three churches, two mills and gins, two saloons, and a cooperative association in 1884.
-Cotton was the most common crop shipped in the community.
-The population grew to 200 in 1890 and remained there through the 1940s.
-It returned to 150 residents with five businesses and two churches in 1949.
-All the businesses closed, and Oenaville reported a population of 120 from 1990 through 2000.

 Geography

 Oenaville is located at the intersection of Farm to Market Roads 438 and 3369, 6 mi northeast of Temple in northeastern Bell County.

 Education

 Oenaville had its own school in 1884 and 1949.
 Today, the community is served by the Troy Independent School District.